rushilma/thesis/2-algorithms.typ

 == Hermite Polynomials

 Alternatively, we can consider the much more restrictive (but more concrete) class of honest polynomials.
-When considered as functions of independent Normal variables, such functions admit a simple description in terms of _Hermite polynomials_, which enables us to prove similar bounds as @thrm_es_stability.
+When considered as functions of independent Normal variables, such functions admit a simple description in terms of _Hermite polynomials_, which enables us to prove bounds similar to @thrm_es_stability.
-This theory is much more classical, so we encourage the interested reader to see @odonnellAnalysisBooleanFunctions2021[#sym.section 11] for details.
+This theory is classical, and we encourage the reader to consult @odonnellAnalysisBooleanFunctions2021[#sym.section#h(-0.4pt)11] for details.

 #definition[
   Let $gamma_N$ be the $N$-dimensional standard Normal measure on $RR^N$.
 The _$N$-dimensional Gaussian space_ is the space $L2normN$ of $L^2$ functions of $N$ i.i.d. standard Normal r.v.s.
 ]

-Note that under the usual $L^2$ inner product, $inn(f,g) = EE[f dot g]$, this is a separable Hilbert space.
+Note that under the usual $L^2$ inner product $inn(f,g) = EE[f dot g]$, this is a separable Hilbert space.

 It is a well-known fact that the monomials $1,z,z^2,dots$ form a complete basis for $L2norm$ @odonnellAnalysisBooleanFunctions2021[Thm 11.22].
 However, these are far from an orthonormal "Fourier" basis; for instance, we know $EE[z^2]=1$ for $z ~ Normal(0,1)$.
-By the Gram-Schmidt process, these monomials can be converted into the _(normalized) Hermite polynomials_ $h_j$ for $j>=0$, given as
+By the Gram-Schmidt process, these monomials can be converted into the _(normalized) Hermite polynomials_ $h_j$ for $j>=0$, given by
 $
   h_0(z)=1,
   #h(2em)